Ami Trivedi: Acting

 Trivedi started acting at a very young age.
 As a child artist, she has acted in Hindi serials like Hamrahi and Zee Horror Show in small cameo roles.
 In 1994, she acted in Prakash Jha's telefilm Didi which focused on the education of female children in rural areas.
 After taking a gap for studies in class 10th and 12th, Trivedi returned to acting as a teenager and did Gujarati theatre for few years.
-She has also received appreciation for her acting skills from the Gujarati audiences.